Creating a retirement dream on the other side of the world – AusHEAL

 In fact, HEAL Africa in Goma is one of only three hospitals in the entire country that offers full services, including orthopaedics, obstetrics, gynaecology, paediatrics, internal medicine and general surgery.
 It also provides emergency care for gunshot wounds and other injuries, laboratory and diagnostic services as well as dentistry.

-Through AusHEAL, the Wetzigs contribute to this crucial facility with their time, energy and resources.
+Through AusHEAL, Neil and Gwen contribute to this crucial facility with their time, energy and resources.
 Through August to mid September this year, they led three teams of Australian professionals, including:

 - A dentist